andymcloid/colorwheel-hass/README.md

 - Interactive color wheel for intuitive color selection
 - Supports multiple color formats (hex, RGB, array)
 - Auto-detects the format of your entity's color value
-- Updates entity values directly from the UI
+- Updates entity values automatically when you select a color
 - Works with input_text and other entity types that can store text values

 ## Options